engtuncay/engtuncay.github.io/php/arts/art-htaccess1.md

 htaccess Builder on Envato Market

-.htaccess Builder on Envato Market

 ## Introduction:

-I’ve read a number of .htaccess articles online.
-I’ll shamelessly admit I didn’t get beyond the front page of Google results.
-I was shocked when I actually read the articles and found that none of them explained what Apache was actually doing.
-They were merely a collection of popular or useful tricks or snippets of reusable code.
 That is all well and good, but the classic argument is:

 “Give a man a fish and he will eat for a day.
 Teach a man to fish and he will eat for a lifetime.” - Confucius

-In this article I’m going to try to not just show you examples of useful .htaccess directives, but explain exactly what is going on.
-This way, you will understand the core principles and can then extend the examples or create new commands for your own use in whatever creative or useful ways you can come up with.

 My focus will be on Apache 2, however much of this will apply to Apache 1.3 and I'll try to point out any differences that I know of.